ryukinix/mal/README.md

 This project has been packaged and uploaded to the AUR as [python-mal-git](https://aur.archlinux.org/packages/python-mal-git) in case you're using Arch Linux or a similar distro (like Manjaro).

+### Troubleshooting

+If you just *can't* get `mal` to run because it's crashing upon startup, make sure that everything is using `python3`

+    $ head -1 $(which mal)
+    #!/usr/bin/python
+    $ sudo ed $(which mal) <<< $'1s/python$/python3\nwq'
+    28
+    #!/usr/bin/python3
+    29
+    $ head -1 $(which mal)
+    #!/usr/bin/python3

+You might have to go through a few files to get it to work, but usually, editing the launcher is enough.
+Failing that, delete the launcher, re-clone the repo, and try again in a `virtualenv`.
+If it works there, be careful to follow the above steps and make sure you're using python3 for everything.

 ## Usage